jfo/blog/source/drafts/making-sounds.md

 But I'm not going to do that, for reasons that will be clear in a moment.

-This would make a great summer single: "The indefinite square wave", by Katy Perry.
-You could pick a frequency and it would just go forever.
-It's got hit written all over it.

-Clearly, to do anything useful, we need to come up with a way to play a note for some definite amount of time, then maybe play a different note?
+Clearly, to do anything useful, we need to come up with a way to play a note for some defined amount of time, then maybe play a different note?
 I don't know, just a thought.
 Variety is the spice of life.
 Let's start with.... one second.